sammlapp/pam-dataset-trimming/README.md

 # trim

-**trim.py** is a script used to remove (archive) audio recording files outside a specified period from a target folder.
+**trim.py** is a script used to remove (archive in a different folder) audio recording files outside a specified period.
 This is designed as part of a management and cleaning pipeline for data collected using Autonomous recording units (ARUs).
 While intended to monitor soundscapes and wildlife sounds, ARUs may record field teams performing installation, recovery, or maintenance.
-This script is designed to use field deployment logs to remove these recordings.
+This script is designed to use deployment log data containing the date and time of these activities to remove these recordings.

-To use this script, please make sure the target directory and deployment sheet in CSV format follow the standards below.

 By default, `python trim.py folder/` will create 3 destination folders in `folder/` and move files accordingly.